PigPigAutumn/transaction-service/README.md

 ```
 jmeter
 ├── Stress_Testing.jmx # the test plan you can use
-└── account.csv        # the csv file that "CSV Data File Settings" in test plan used
+└── account.csv        # the csv file that "CSV Data File Config" in test plan used
 ```

 ### Building